windyseng/predicting_homelessness/README.md

 ## Conclusion

 A predictive model can potentially eliminate the problematic manual count and/or grant competitions, allowing for systematic distribution of resources.
 Funding for homelessness services should be determined by need, irrespective of the current political climate and free from institutional bias.
-Homelessness can be determined at the county level, which could lead to a community based approach and stronger data collection.
+Homelessness can be determined at the county level, which could lead to a community-based approach and stronger data collection.

-There are additional contibuting factors to homelessness such as domestic violence, natural disasters, immigration policy, addiction, and divorce.
+There are additional contributing factors to homelessness such as domestic violence, natural disasters, immigration policy, addiction, and divorce.
 Including some or all measurements of these factors could improve the model.